briot/ada-traits-containers/docs_src/making_of.rst

 Instantiating the `Elements_Policy` package needs to be done once for each type of element that you intend to store, whatever the number or types of containers they will be stored in.
-As a helper, this library provides a `Conts.Elements.Definite` and a `Conts.Elements.Indefinite` packages, which are trivial to instantiate.
+As a helper, this library provides a `GAL.Elements.Definite` and a `GAL.Elements.Indefinite` packages, which are trivial to instantiate.

 Node Policies